clintmod/macprefs/README.md

 You can change `BACKUP_DIR` in config.py to a directory where you want to backup your Mac preferences too.
 The default is `~/Dropbox/MacPrefsBackup`

-By default the script does not create the folder you want to back up too.
-It must already exist.

 ## Backing up

 After you've configured `BACKUP_DIR`, you can run `python backup_preferences.py`.